-We also apply our theory to the matching problem with couples.
-First, we note that a matching problem with couples can be seen as a special case of matching with contracts, with an appropriate interpretation.
+We further apply our theory to the matching problem with couples.
+First, we point out that a matching problem with couples can be seen as a special case of matching with contracts, with an appropriate interpretation.
 We give an example that shows the standard substitutes condition is often violated in matching with couples.
-On the other hand, our results give a sufficient condition for the existence of stable matching with couples.
-In this sense, the generality of our analysis is not only theoretically interesting but also useful in application.
+On the other hand, our result gives a sufficient condition for the existence of a stable matching with couples.
+We further show that the bilateral substitutes condition is the most general sufficient condition for existence known to date in matching with couples.
+Together with the results in the previous paragraph, these results demonstrate that the generality of our analysis is not only theoretically interesting but may also be useful in applications.

-This paper highlights distinctive aspects of matching with contracts relative to more traditional matching theory.
+This paper also highlights distinctive aspects of matching with contracts relative to more traditional matching theory.
 While the model of matching with contracts is more general than most existing models of matching, the often-imposed substitutes condition is analogous to conditions in the existing literature.
 Furthermore, the basic approach of analysis in matching with contracts has been similar to some recent works in matching theory without contracts.
-Beginning with Adachi (2000), the monotonic structure of matching problems has been exploited in matching problems without contracts by Echenique and Oviedo (2004, 2006) and Fleiner (2003).
-These works define a function that is monotone under the substitutes condition, and resort to Tarski's fixed point theorem to show the existence of fixed points, which coincide with stable matchings.
-The underlying monotonicity structure guarantees that, under substitutes, most results of matching generalize as well, such as the existence of doctor- (hospital-) optimal stable matching and (under the law of aggregate demand) the rural hospitals theorem.
-Our contributions are twofold.
-First, we demonstrate that the monotonicity structure is not necessary to conduct meaningful analysis in matching theory since a number of results can be shown under bilateral or unilateral substitutes even though the monotonic structure is lost.
-Second, there is more than one relevant concept of substitutes and different properties hold under different conditions in matching with contracts, unlike more traditional matching markets without terms of contract.
-Our analysis suggests that matching with contracts may be a rich framework that warrants future research.
+Beginning with Adachi [5], the monotonic structure of matching problems has been exploited in matching problems without contracts by Echenique and Oviedo [10,11] and Fleiner [12].
+These works define a function that is monotone under the substitutes condition, and resort to Tarski's fixed point theorem to show the existence of fixed points, which coincide with stable matchings.4 The underlying monotonicity structure guarantees that, under substitutes, most results of matching